KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 }
 ```

 Yes I know, this is dirty.
 I shouldn’t not reset CSS this way but honestly on small projects like this, it’s really not a big deal.
 At first I used Normalize CSS but then I realized loading kilobytes of code when 2 lines are enough is not necessary.
-So barbarian CSS reset guys!
+So barbarian CSS reset people!

 Please note I use the simplest box-sizing since IE (all versions) represents less than 1.5% of my traffic.